maticboncina/whmcs-order-management/README.md

-# ⚠️ This project is no longer maintained
+# ⚠️ This project is no longer actively maintained
+Latest fix I made was to add unofficial "support" for WHMCS 8.9 with PHP 8.1.
+Check the latest commit to verify changes.
+I am not planning to add any features or fix additional bugs, unless further compatibility errors arrise.

 # WHMCS Order Management Addon
 WHMCS module to automate several order management tasks.
 Here are the following tasks currently automated: